MarcBruins/marcbruins.github.io/_posts/2019-01-10-Easy-local-package-updates-with-nukeeper.md

 ---
 layout: post
-title: Easy local package updates with NuKeeper update
+title: easy local package updates with NuKeeper update
 ---

 Ever get tired of updating `nuget` packages all over the place?
 I know i was.
 For a project that i'm currently working on we have a microservices architecture with about four domains.
 We have our own packages distributed by `azure devops` that are used in all of these domains.
 The packages are `EventSourcing.Shared`, `EventSourcing.Store`, `EventSourcing.PubSub` and a few more.